grpc/proposal/L46-core-tls-credential-API.md

 // The base class of all verifier implementations.
 Note that custom
 // verifier implementations can compose their functionality with existing
-// implementations of this interface, such as HostnameVerifier, by delegating
+// implementations of this interface, such as HostNameVerifier, by delegating
-// to an instance of that class. class CertificateVerifier {
+// to an instance of that class. class CertificateVerifierInterface {
  public:
-  virtual ~CertificateVerifier() = default;
+  virtual ~CertificateVerifierInterface() = default;

-  // Verifies a connection request.
-The check on each internal verifier could be
-  // either synchronous or asynchronous, and we will need to use return value to
-  // know.
+  // Performs a custom verification check.
+  // Returns true if verification occurs synchronously, in which case the
+  // verification result is populated in the sync_status output parameter.
+  // Returns false if verification occurs asynchronously, in which case the
+  // callback must be called when verification is complete and the verification
+  // result must be populated in the sync_status output parameter.
   //
   // request: the verification information associated with this request
   // callback: This will only take effect if the verifier is asynchronous.